Last updated date: Reason for update:

 The declaration must be signed by the applicant or authorised person.

-Section B: Kind of nuclear installation & type of authorisation
+Section B: Kind of nuclear installation and type of authorisation

 Indicate the kind of nuclear installation and type of authorisation that is sought.